GSA/digitalgov.gov/content/resources/hurricane-ian-guidance-for-u-s-government-websites-and-social-media.md

 In response to Hurricane Ian, the U.S. Department of Homeland Security (DHS) is issuing guidance for the coordination of Federal web and social media communications related to this incident.

-This authority for this action comes from [Emergency Support Function 15](https://www.fema.gov/media-library/assets/documents/34369) (ESF-15 - Public Affairs – Annex R) of the [National Response Framework](https://www.fema.gov/media-library/assets/documents/117791) where, during incidents of national significance, DHS has the authority to coordinate all US government communications.
+This authority for this action comes from [Emergency Support Function 15](https://www.fema.gov/media-library/assets/documents/34369) (ESF-15 - Public Affairs – Annex R) of the [National Response Framework](https://www.fema.gov/media-library/assets/documents/117791) where, during incidents of national significance, DHS has the authority to coordinate all U.S. government communications.

 On September 28, 2022, in conjunction with the [Federal Web Council](https://digital.gov/resources/federal-web-council/), DHS activated ESF-15 for Federal web and social communications to support the national response to Hurricane Ian.